Utah First DUI Lawyer

 Defending against criminal charges can be expensive; however, it is critical to keep in mind that this is your future at stake.
 It is important to know how much this defense will be upfront before you retain the attorney and what type of fee arrangement is required.

-Contact a First DUI Lawyer Today
+Contact Our Salt Lake City First DUI Lawyer Today

 If you have been arrested and charged with driving under the influence, you could be facing serious consequences — not only criminally but also personally.
 You may be facing the loss of your license, heavy fines, and possibly even jail time.
 A conviction can also affect your ability to work, as well as future job or educational opportunities.